gabesargeant/blog/gabrielsargeant/content/posts/client-01/index.md

 ---
-title: "Build your clients software for them!"
+title: "Build the world you want to experience."
 date: 2021-03-18
 draft: true
 ---